Hi, it's David here from Revolution Learning.

 It's no easy task, but using the tips above should go a long way to helping you in the transition from team member to team leader.

-We run a one day Introduction to Leadership training course that can help you to make the transition from team member to team leader.
-Click here for the Introduction to Leadership Training Course Overview.
+We run a one-day Leadership Skills training course that can help you to make the transition from team member to team leader.
+Click here for the Leadership Skills Training Course Overview.

-You may also be interested in our intensive Leadership Development Course.
-Click here for the Intensive Leadership Skills Course Overview.
+You may also be interested in 2-day Leadership and People Management course.
+Click here for the Leadership and People Management Training Course Overview.